 There are so many things you can do to preserve family history for your descendants.
 Pick something and begin.
 Then, you can add additional projects as the mood strikes.

-Thanks Elizabeth O’Neal for the June Blog Party challenge.
+Thanks to Elizabeth O’Neal for the June Blog Party challenge.
 Here’s her intro to the party “Whether you’ve been researching your family history for 3 years or 30 years, your research is precious to you.
 Think about how hard you’ve worked: the brick walls, the emails from previously-unknown cousins, the late night happy dances, What will happen to your research after you’re gone?”

 To contribute to the party, write a post, visit the Party Hub at this link: June Blog Party: Remember the Descendants.